 committee members

-Associate Professor Donna West Brett ((USyd), Nicholas Croggan (USyd), Dr Olivier Krischer, Professor Natalya Lusty (University of Melbourne) and Dr Mimi Kelly (UMelb).
+Associate Professor Donna West Brett ((USyd), Nicholas Croggan (USyd), Dr Yvette Hamilton (SCA), Katrina Liberiou (CCWM), Isobel Markus Dunworth (SCA), Dr Olivier Krischer, Professor Natalya Lusty (University of Melbourne) and Dr Mimi Kelly (UMelb).

 AFFILIATE MEMBERS